plblum/jivs/docs/Jivs_API.md

 - Using the resulting text value in your user interface element
     ```ts
     builder.field('BirthDate', LookupKey.Date, { // will use DateFormatter
-        propertyName: 'idForBirthdate'  // use propertyName to hold the id attribute value of the input if different from the ValueHost name
+        elementIdentifier: 'idForBirthdate'  // hold the id attribute value of the input if different from the ValueHost name
     });
     builder.onTextValueChanged = (fieldValueHost, oldValue)=>{
         let newTextValue = fieldValueHost.getTextValue();
         // assign it to the input's value attribute
-        document.getElementById(fieldValueHost.getPropertyName()).value = newTextValue;
+        document.getElementById(fieldValueHost.getElementIdentifier()).value = newTextValue;
     };
     let vhm = new ValueHostsManager(builder.completed());
     // suppose your have a model object with a 'BirthDate' property